PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 higher-dimensional arrays, and associated numeric and scientific computations.
 That time has arrived.

-One of the design objectives for the core Python libpycrary was, and remains, simplicity.
+One of the design objectives for the core Python library was, and remains, simplicity.
 Matrices and higher-dimensional arrays are thus provided by add-on packages.
 By far the most popular package to provide an array feature is *NumPy*.
 The NumPy package bills itself as *the fundamental package for